demisto/content/Packs/Core/Playbooks/playbook-A_Successful_login_from_TOR_README.md

-This playbook is designed to handle the following alerts:
+This playbook is designed to handle the following alert:

 - A successful login from TOR